opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration06.md

 ----

 The strings checked by DBMS_ASSERT.SIMPLE_SQL_NAME correspond to identifiers among the SQL elements.
-Refer to "The SQL Language" > "Lexical Structure" > "Identifiers and Key Words" in the PostgreSQL Documentation for information on the values that can be used as identifiers in PostgreSQL.
+Refer to "The SQL Language" > "Lexical Structure" > "Identifiers and Key Words" in the OpenGauss Documentation for information on the values that can be used as identifiers in OpenGauss.

 ----